byzeagle/Voip-App-Jack/README.md

 # Voip-App-Jack
-A low-latency Voip app written with Jack.
+A low-latency Voip app written in C with Jack.